US Elections: Americans Head to the Polls

 Narratives

-• Democratic narrative, as provided by The Los Angeles and The New York Times.
+• Democratic narrative, as provided by Los Angeles Times and New York Times.
 A vote for Harris means a better future for America.
 When it comes to every issue, especially the economy, foreign policy, and immigration, Harris has promised to legislate from a position of consensus and reach across the political divide from conservatives to progressives.
-Trump, meanwhile, is a threat to the rule of law and the health of capitalism that must be stopped at all costs.
+Trump, meanwhile, is a threat to the rule of law and the health of capitalism.
 To think that this man — who so clearly should be disqualified from office for being a convicted felon — remains so close to the presidency is a terrifying thought for the future of America.